JapneetKaur20/TimeTable/README.md

 # TimeTable
-Username - admin  Password - admin
+Username - admin  Password - admin \n
 This project is dedicated to all the teachers and professors who face problems while designing timetable.

 ## Folder description